Perspective | In Ukrainian eggs, people are finding a way to connect and help

 Terpak-Malm, who lives in Northern Virginia, learned pysanky from her mother and has been teaching the art to people in the region for decades.
 She has taught her children and her grandchildren.
 She has taught her friends and her church community.
 She has taught strangers.

 Recently, she and her oldest daughter, Kalyna Watts, held a pysanky workshop at an elementary school in Fairfax County.
-They helped students in the fourth grade class of Watts’s daughter create their own designs.
+They helped students in the fourth-grade class of Watts’s daughter create their own designs.

 The Friday before that, Terpak-Malm invited friends to her home to make pysanky eggs.
 Then on that Saturday, she helped Cheeseman host the church workshop.
 Two dozen participants and six volunteers attended the event, which raised more than $2,700, an amount that far exceeded Cheeseman’s expectations.
 She had asked participants to consider donating $20 each.